campuslightbox/Campus-Lightbox/README.md

 Campus Lightbox uses a number of open source projects to work properly:

 * [React] - A JavaScript library for building user interfaces
-* [Semantic-UI] - Framework to build beautiful, responsive layouts using human-friendly HTML
+* [Semantic-UI] - Framework to build beautiful, responsive layouts